-WEEKLY COURSE CONTENT

-WEEK CONTENT

-1 INTRODUCTION TO E-DISCOVERY

-The Electronic Discovery Reference Model and the Sedona Principles

-2 DOCUMENT DISCOVERY REQUIREMENTS, SOURCES OF ESI & CONSIDERATION CLIENT CUSTODIANS

-The rules of document discovery and potential sources of electronically stored information

-3 INTRODUCTION TO E-DISCOVERY SOFTWARE

-Electronic databases (using a mock database)

-4 METADATA AND CODING

-The importance of metadata and coding - students will be given the opportunity to code documents in the mock database

-5 E-DISCOVERY SEARCHING

-The different searching techniques in an electronic database (keyword, dt searching and logic groups) - students will also learn how to prepare saved searches

-6 DATABASE LAYOUTS & FIELDS

-The importance of database layouts and fields - students will be given the opportunity to develop and create their own layouts and fields in a mock database

-7 MID-TERM EXAM

-8 DOCUMENT REVIEW

-Document review techniques using e-discovery tools - students will also discuss and review Document Agreements with opposing counsel

-9 TALLIES & LOGS

-The importance of tallies and logs in e-discovery productions - students will be asked to prepare tallies and logs based on saved searches in the mock database

-10 E-DISCOVERY TOOLS, TIPS & TRICKS

-The different e-discovery tools available in the mock database: redacting, highlighting, stamping, imaging, conditions, bulk coding, global replaces - students will also learn various database tips and tricks
+WEEKLY COURSE CONTENT WEEK CONTENT 1 INTRODUCTION TO E-DISCOVERY This week focuses on the Sedona Principles, the Uniform Law Conference of Canada on E-discovery and Rule 7-1 of the BC Civil Rules 2 DOCUMENT DISCOVERY REQUIREMENTS, SOURCES OF ESI & CONSIDERATION OF CLIENT CUSTODIANS This week focuses on the Electronic Discovery Reference Model, data collection and potential sources of electronically stored information.
+3 INTRODUCTION TO E-DISCOVERY SOFTWARE This week focuses on electronic databases using a mock database.
+4 DATABASE LAYOUTS AND FIELDS This week focuses on fields and layouts in a mock database.
+Students will be given the opportunity to create a new field as part of Assignment 1.
+5 E-DISCOVERY SEARCHING This week focuses on the different searching techniques in an electronic database (keyword, dt searching and logic groups).
+In addition, students will learn how to prepare saved searches.
+6 E-DISCOVERY SEARCHING CONT'D This week we continue to work on the different searching techniques in an electronic database.
+Ciccironic database.
+7 MID-TERM EXAM 8 PERSISTENT HIGHLIGHTS, CODING, REDACTIONS This week focuses on the different e-discovery tools available in the mock database: redacting, highlighting, stamping, imaging, conditions, bulk coding, global replaces.
+Students will also learn various database tips and tricks.